det-lab/cdms-jupyterlab-mirror/building.md

 From here, the script will

-1. Sources  `scripts/clone-repos` to clone or pull CDMS repos locally in `../cdms-jupyterlab/cdms-repos/`
+1. Source  `scripts/clone-repos` to clone or pull CDMS repos locally in `../cdms-jupyterlab/cdms-repos/`

 2. Call the Docker daemon to build an image based on `./Dockerfile`, tagging it with the version number from `build.sh`, and

-3. push it to `supercdms/cdms-jupyterlab:$IMG_VER`
+3. Push it to `supercdms/cdms-jupyterlab:$IMG_VER`

 #### Image Tags / Versions